 This course covers advanced instruction in computer-aided drafting and design for architectural and building engineering.
-There will be combined lecture and studio sessions in the use of productivity modules to improve two dimensional plan/detail construction drawings, three-dimensional building information models, and presentation rendering; 6 hours of studio per week.
+There will be combined lecture and studio sessions in the use of "Building Information Modelling" in Revit to develop student skills in the industry standard for 3D design.
+Building design as well as presentation drawings and renderings will be explored; 6 hours of studio per week.
 Prerequisite: ARC 1021 and 2051